Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ### Override an Image for an Update

-If an update fails due to `"No Image available"`, it may be caused by FAS unable to match the data on the node to find an image in the image list.
+If an update fails because of `"No Image available"`, it may be caused by FAS unable to match the data on the node to find an image in the image list.

 ### Procedure